trautonen/cdk-dns-validated-certificate/API.md

 List of hosted zones to use for validation.

-Hosted zones are mapped to domain names by the normalized zone name.
+Hosted zones are mapped to domain names by the zone name.

 ---